Axolotl233/Brachypodium_hybridum-ECI-genome/README.md

 # Brachypodium_hybridum-EC-genome
-Data and scripts used in Brachypodium stacei ECI genome research
+Data and scripts used in Brachypodium hybridum EC genome research

 0.genome_assembly contained methods of genome assembly and quality assessments